oracle-livelabs/adb/shared/workshops/adb-datastudio/using-avs/8-create-join.md

 Estimated Time:  Less than 5 minutes.

+### Objectives

+In this lab you will:

+- Join the hierarchy to the fact table.

+### Prerequisites:

+- Complete the previous lab.

 ## Task 1 - View the DDL

 If you press the **Show DDL** button the tool will let you know that these elements are missing.